Sunlight (DJ Sammy song)

 "Sunlight" is a song written and produced by Spanish disc jockey DJ Sammy with vocals provided by Dutch singer Loona.
 It was released in May 2002 as the second single off DJ Sammy's second studio album, Heaven (2002), and reached number eight in the United Kingdom, number 21 in Ireland, and number 28 in the Netherlands.

-Music video
+Music videos

 There were two videos made for the single.
-One video featured time lapse photography of locations around the world of people walking in urban areas, traffic, clouds drifting on mountains and waves on a beach.

-The other video featured time lapse photography of Palma de Mallorca and Loona singing on the beach.
+One video features time-lapse photography of locations around the world of people walking in urban areas, traffic, clouds drifting on mountains, and waves on a beach.
+The other video features time-lapse photography of Palma de Mallorca and Loona singing on the beach.